-Women’s obstetrics and gynecology focus on keeping women healthy
+Women’s obstetrics and gynecology provide immunization services to focus on keeping women healthy

-Women’s obstetrics and gynecology providers focus their work on keeping women in Atlanta and Alpharetta, GA healthy.
+Women’s obstetrics and gynecology provide immunization services to keep their focus on keeping women in Atlanta and Alpharetta, GA healthy.
 Though both these medical specialties are geared towards women, they do focus on different things.
 Obstetrics provides care to women who are pregnant or who have recently given birth.
 While gynecology focuses on women’s health outside of pregnancy.

 However, both women’s obstetrics and gynecology can play a large role in keeping women healthy by discussing vaccines with their patients.
 Since women visit their obstetrician frequently while expecting and may visit a gynecologist yearly at a minimum, this provides optimal time for your doctor to discuss any vaccines they think may benefit you.